 EHS is always available to provide assistance.
 If you need to contact us for any reason, please refer to our staff directory.
 In addition, we can be reached by using the information below.

 Environmental Health and Safety Weill Cornell Medical College

 New York, NY 10065

 Fax: (646) 962-0288

-If you have any questions or need assistance, please do not hesitate to contact us at firstname.lastname@example.org or call 646-962-7233.
+If you have any questions or need assistance with your ChemTracker account, please contact us at 646-962-7233 or email@example.com.

 Environmental Health and Safety (EHS) is responsible for developing, maintaining and promoting policies, procedures, training and educational programs necessary to maintain a safe and healthy environment for our students, faculty, staff and visiting public.
 We are committed to developing a culture where safety and health are core values, and provide high-quality services that facilitate Weill Cornell Medicine's education, research and clinical missions.